 - Type: 2-story city building with masonry ground floor, timber framed upper story, slate or shingled roof section.

-- Base: 110 mm x 83 mm with round curb
+- Base: 110 × 83 mm with round curb

-- Ruin: 87 mm x 60 mm
+- Ruin: 87 × 60 mm

 - Height: 96 mm

-- Doorway: 28 mm x 12 mm
+- Doorway: 28 × 12 mm

 - Note: Inside should be detailed with upper floor section and scattered rubble.

 Compatible with 1:76 and 1:72 scale miniatures.

 Easy to assemble, only five parts: Base with sidewalk and curb, two wall sections, roof section and molding.

 Polyurethane resin can be carved, drilled and sanded very easily.

+Value for money, primarily because of the time saved in assembling the model.
 The building is perfect for diorama purposes, but wargamers will want to add a floor section inside, to allow the placement of miniatures at the upper story window.